6 symptoms of oral cancer you should know

 According to new research published by the Oral Health Foundation, the incidence of oral cancer has grown exponentially, with 8,864 people in the UK diagnosed with the disease in 2021, an increase of 36 percent on the previous decade.

 With 3,034 deaths recorded within a year of contracting the disease, this represents a 40 percent increase in deaths over the past 10 years and a 20 percent increase over the past five years.
-This is what prompts us to focus again on the importance of knowing symptoms and early examination.
+This is what prompts us to focus once more on the importance of knowing symptoms and early examination.

 Dr Nigel Carter, Chief Executive Officer of the Oral Health Foundation, said: “Traditional causes such as smoking and excessive drinking are being quickly detected by emerging risk factors such as HPV.
 The stigma around oral cancer has changed.
-So much so that it could really affect anyone.”
+So much so that it might really affect anyone.”

 read more